leahjlou/backed-by-stacks/README.md

 ### Run the application locally

-1. Start a Stacks Devnet
+1. Run a local Stacks DevNet

 ```
 clarinet devnet start
 ```

 This will start a Stacks Devnet at `localhost:3999`.
+The terminal window will turn into an interface where you can browse mined blocks and the transactions within them.
+The DevNet will automatically deploy the `campaign-funding` smart contract, and make several local wallets available for testing (see `settings/Devnet.toml` for details).

+If you make changes to the Smart Contract during development, you will need to stop and restart the DevNet.

+Once the DevNet is running, note that you can use the [Stacks Explorer connected to your DevNet](https://explorer.hiro.so/sandbox/contract-call?chain=testnet&api=http://localhost:3999) to easily call functions and browse blocks.

-2. Run the app
+2. Run the web application

+In a separate terminal window, run:

 ```
-npm dev
+npm run dev
 ```

-This will start the application at `localhost:3000`.
+This will start the NextJS application at `localhost:3000`.

 Visit `localhost:3000` in your browser.